SumoLogic/sumologic-documentation/docs/dashboards-new/set-custom-time-ranges.md

 ## Specify the time range for the dashboard

-You can specify a time interval for a dashboard as a whole, and the changes are applied to all the panels on the dashboard that do not have customized time range settings.
+You can specify a time interval for a dashboard as a whole, and the changes are applied to all the panels on the dashboard that don't have customized time range settings.

-Panels with customized time range settings cannot be overriden by a dashboard-level time range.
+Panels with customized time range settings can't be overriden by a dashboard-level time range.
 Panels with customized time ranges maintain their customized setting .

 To specify a dashboard-level time range setting, do the following: